2023 Mubadala Citi DC Open

 The 2023 Washington Open (called the Mubadala Citi DC Open for sponsorship reasons) was a tennis tournament played on outdoor hard courts.
 It was the 54th edition of the Washington Open for the men, and the 11th edition for the women.
 The event was part of the ATP Tour 500 series of the 2023 ATP Tour and a WTA 500 tournament on the 2023 WTA Tour (upgraded from WTA 250 status in 2022).
+The women's tournament was merged from the previous WTA 500 tournament in the Silicon Valley in the last two years.
 The Washington Open took place at the William H.G.
-FitzGerald Tennis Center in Washington, D.C., United States, from 31 July to 6 August 2023.
+FitzGerald Tennis Center in Washington, D.C., United States, from July 30 through August 6, 2023.
+Dan Evans and Coco Gauff won the singles titles.